Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 From now on, Windows Vista should use the email application you selected by default.
 Click this email link: the default email client you selected should automatically open a blank email window.

-For more information, please see our Free Windows Vista Tutorials.
+For more information, please see our Windows Vista Tutorial.